Home > Business > Logistics purchasing > How do you assess suppliers in a crisis situation?

 Absolutely !

-If the supplier does not evaluate its own suppliers, I recommend that the buyer do so.
-This is a process that must be carried out in complete transparency with the tier 1 supplier, indicating to them that we wish audit tier 2 suppliers.
-They also represent an important source of information which makes it possible to improve the strategic vision of quality on the buyer's side.
+If the supplier does not evaluate its own suppliers, I recommend that the buyer does so.
+This should be done in complete transparency with the Tier 1 supplier, indicating that you wish to audit tier 2 suppliers.
+They are also an important source of information for improving the buyer's strategic vision of quality.

-Above all, we must check what we usually call the bottlenecks.
-That is, sub-providers who can block the entire chain.
-For example, the one who is the only one to produce a product in the world.
+Above all, we need to check what we usually call the bottlenecks.
+In other words, sub-suppliers who can block the whole chain.
+For example, a supplier who is the only one in the world to produce a product.

-But the greatest risk today is the filing for bankruptcy from a supplier.
+But the greatest risk today is the bankruptcy petition a supplier.

 To conclude, what should we remember?

-Evaluating suppliers allows you to have a better understanding of their ecosystem and the real cost of production.
-This is essential to better negotiate and not just on price.
+Evaluating suppliers gives us a better understanding of their ecosystem and the real cost of production.
+This is essential if we are to negotiate more effectively, and not just on price.

-It is therefore a question of performance for the purchasing function and for the entire company.
+It is therefore a question of performance for the purchasing function and for the company as a whole.

 Our expert